Cryo-Electron Microscopy Laboratory Workflow & Supplies | NYU Langone Health

 The typical workflow is as follows:

-• Store your grids in our liquid nitrogen dewars if desired.
+• Store your grids in our liquid nitrogen dewars.

 On the screening day, the typical workflow is as follows:

-• For each grid, we collect a whole-grid montage at low magnification, several grid square montages at intermediate magnification, and several high-resolution images.
+• For each grid, we collect a whole-grid atlas (montage) at low magnification, several grid square images at intermediate magnification, and several high-resolution images.
 These images allow you to evaluate whether the electron microscopy grid is suitable for high-resolution imaging.

 Supplies

 You are encouraged to provide your own electron microscopy grids according to the specifications outlined below.
 The Cryo-Electron Microscopy Laboratory has a limited supply of grids and storage boxes available for purchase to get you started on a project.
-If you need assistance choosing the appropriate grids or wish to discuss purchase of supplies, please contact Bill Rice, PhD, director, at william.rice@nyulangone.org or Bing Wang, PhD, research scientist, at bing.wang@nyulangone.org to discuss how we can best assist you.
+If you need assistance choosing the appropriate grids or wish to discuss purchase of supplies, please contact William Rice, PhD, director, at William.Rice@NYULangone.org, Bing Wang, PhD, senior scientist, at Bing.Wang@NYULangone.org to discuss how we can best assist you.

 Electron Microscopy Grids